-Richard W. Damon, 1981, directed the Applied Physics Laboratory at the Sperry Rand Research Center.
+Richard W. Damon, IEEE President, 1981, directed the Applied Physics Laboratory at the Sperry Rand Research Center.

 Richard Damon was raised in the relatively rural community of Concord, Massachusetts.
 As a boy he developed interests in the sciences, especially astronomy, chemistry and electronics and, at age eleven, formed a society of science with his friends.
 He also demonstrated leadership skills when he was young; he was an Eagle Scout and president of his class in High School.
 He won a full scholarship to Harvard where he initially studied chemistry but switched his major to physics after the attack on Pearl Harbor.
 During World War II, he served in the US Navy where he was given the task of installing shipboard sonar.